na-na-hi/renget/archive/ChrPrompt.md

 **Booker**
 What's the best and worst thing about being so small?
+>Well, picking the single worst thing is hard.
+I mean, there are a lot of problems with being tiny.
+But generally, I just hate how I’m so limited in this body.
+I move slowly because my legs are small, to the point where I have to run to keep up with someone casually walking.
+It’s impossible to reach things that aren’t basically at ground level already.
+And, of course, I always have to worry about getting squished or crushed somehow, like if someone grabs me too roughly, or if I end up on the floor and someone walks over without noticing me... ugh, I don’t want to think about it.
+It just makes me even more anxious than usual.
+>As for the best thing... to be honest, at first, I really thought there were no upsides to this.
+A Ribombee—especially a flightless one—seemed like a terrible Pokemon to get turned into.
+But then I realized... this situation has actually helped me bond with Sneasel.
+I rely on her for a lot, since I can’t really take care of myself anymore.
+Even though I hate being dependent like that, I think it’s helped us get a lot closer than we would otherwise.
+I just... really appreciate everything she does for me.
+I mean, with my predicament, I needed to find a good partner, someone who’d really help me out and not take advantage of me or bully me.
+I was so lucky to meet Sneasel.
+She may not be the friendliest Pokemon, and she may mess with me from time to time... but I couldn’t ask for a better partner.
 Being so small allows you to rest atop other Pokemon.
 Is it comfy on Sneasel's head?
 Are there any other Guildmons you think might be comfy?
 >Yes, it's comfy.
 I really like sitting up there.
 Her fur is short but soft, and she gives off this slightly cold aura that helps me stay cool and helps me relax.
 As for other guildmates...
 I've perched on some of their heads from time to time, but Macom is definitely the comfiest.
 That tuft of wool on his head is like my cotton ball bed, only better.
 Um... speaking of which, I may or may not have fallen asleep on his head once or twice...
 Anyway, as for guildmates I haven't perched on yet, but want to try... maybe Nick.
 He's got a bunch of soft fur on his head, like Macom's wool, and he'd probably feel nice and warm since he's a Fire-type.
 Next time I see him, maybe I'll ask if he'll let me ride around with him for a bit...
-What are some ways you make yourself useful around the guild, besides looking cute n all Have you tried to build anything since the "slingshot incident"?
+What are some ways you make yourself useful around the guild, besides looking cute n all
+>C-cute?!
+W-well, um, thanks...
+A-anyway, I’ve been trying to find ways to help.
+Mainly, I decided to start compiling info about dungeons and writing little notebooks and pamphlets and things like that, so we can have some resources for people to check before they face a dungeon.
+I like being prepared, so I want to make sure everyone else can be prepared too.
+And despite my... limitations, I can at least still read and write, so this has been working out pretty well.
+I started doing that sort of work a while back, actually.
+On a similar note, I also convinced Macom to let me help him with his cartography work as an assistant cartographer.
+I can help him make maps, consult books for research, things like that.
+That’s been going well, I think.
+Have you tried to build anything since the "slingshot incident"?
 >Not really...
 I’ve been procrastinating ever since the incident.
 I know I told Sneasel I was going to remake the slingshot, and I still plan to do it, but all I’ve done so far is make some doodles and sketches of ideas.
 I also came up with a name, but it’s kind of lame... y-you want to hear it?
 Alright...
 I’ll call it the “Beeshooter”.
 H-hey, stop laughing!
 Well... anyway, thanks for reminding me about that.
 I really should hunker down and get serious about rebuilding the slingshot.
 It’ll sure come in handy.
 Even though I keep putting it off, I’m not about to give up on it.